animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - PTSD from all of these symptoms and the recurrence of a malpractice-induced perhaps-permanent trauma
 - [Scientifically-backed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10309976/) fear of permanent damage

-Deeper summary of my trauma [here](https://github.com/animal-tree/BrokenWisdoms-NewDraft/blob/main/2-Opposing-views.md#my-trauma).
+Deeper summary of my trauma [here](https://github.com/animal-tree/BrokenWisdoms-NewDraft/blob/main/2-Opposing-views.md#my-trauma) (you may have to scroll up).

 The steak diet, which I began after all of these symptoms and withdrawing from benzos, helped my recovery, as well as, surprisingly, catalyzed my first hair regrowth.